-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD May 10, 2022
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD May 10, 2023

-The 2022 Annual Meeting of Stockholders (Annual Meeting) of Enova International, Inc. (we, us, our, Enova or the Company) will be held at 175 West Jackson Blvd., Chicago, Illinois 60604 on the 6th floor, Ruby Conference Room, on Tuesday, May 10, 2022 at 9:00 a.m., Central Time, to vote on the following matters:
+The 2023 Annual Meeting of Stockholders (Annual Meeting) of Enova International, Inc. (we, us, our, Enova or the Company) will be held at 175 West Jackson Blvd., Chicago, Illinois 60604 on the 6th floor, Ruby Conference Room, on Wednesday, May 10, 2023 at 9:00 a.m., Central Time, to vote on the following matters:

-Proposal 1: the election of nine members of our Board of Directors for a one-year term to expire at the 2023 Annual Meeting of Stockholders;
+Proposal 1: the election of nine members of our Board of Directors for a one-year term to expire at the 2024 Annual Meeting of Stockholders;

-Proposal 2: a non-binding advisory vote to approve the compensation paid to the Company's named executive officers; and and to transact any other business that may properly come before the Annual Meeting or any reconvened meeting following any adjournment or postponement of the Annual Meeting.
+- Proposal 2: a non-binding advisory vote to approve the compensation paid to the Company's named executive officers; and - Proposal 3: ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023;

+and to transact any other business that may properly come before the Annual Meeting or any reconvened meeting following any adjournment or postponement of the Annual Meeting.